This company is no longer paying for employees to eat meat

 "We are energized by this opportunity to leave a better world for future generations and appreciate your partnership as we continue the journey," McKelvey told employees.
 He indicated that the company would work with employees who have specialized dietary needs for medical or religious purposes.

-New York-based WeWork, which employees nearly 6,000 employees, offers co-working space for more than 250,000 freelancers and other professionals in dozens of cities around the globe.
+New York-based WeWork, which employs nearly 6,000 employees, offers co-working space for more than 250,000 freelancers and other professionals in dozens of cities around the globe.

 The company joins a growing list of organizations worldwide that have made environmentally conscious policy changes.
 Starbucks, American Airlines and Bon Appetit are among those who have recently announced restrictions or all-out bans on plastic straws, cutlery and other single-use utensils.
 Other companies like Apple, Kohl's and the National Hockey League are investing heavily in renewable energy.